salehhashemi1992/laravel-shop/README.md

 - Split the route system
 - Working with migrations and adding some new migration files
 - Adding a helper php file to the composer.json
+- Implementing a complete ACL system to manage user roles and permissions
 - etc

 This Project is based on laravel version 8.